eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### How do I contribute to the documentation?

 The documentation is part of the code repository so the same rules as in the previous question apply.
-If you just want to have a simple typo fixed you can always drop us a line at sumo@dlr.de or at sumo-dev@eclipse.org.
+If you just want to have a simple typo fixed you can always drop us a line at <sumo@dlr.de> or at <sumo-dev@eclipse.org>.

 ### How do I cite SUMO